EarthBound: Sales and promotion

 Though Nintendo spent about $2 million on marketing, the American release was ultimately viewed as unsuccessful within Nintendo.
 The game's atypical marketing campaign was derived from the game's unusual humor.
 As part of Nintendo's larger "Play It Loud!" campaign, EarthBound's "this game stinks" campaign included foul-smelling scratch and sniff advertisements.
-At the time, Digital Trends described the campaign as "bizarre" and "based around fart jokes".
 GamePro reported that they received more reader complaints about the game's scratch and sniff ad than about any other 1995 advertisement.

 The campaign was also expensive.
 It emphasized magazine advertisements and had the extra cost of the strategy guide included with each game.
 Between the poor sales and the phasing out of the Super NES, the game did not receive a European release.
 Aaron Linde of Shacknews believed that the price of the packaged game ultimately curtailed sales.